martinlindhe/gameui/README.md

 # About

-simple lib on top of image.Image to render a game ui
+simple golang lib on top of [image](https://golang.org/pkg/image/) to render a game ui

-tiny ui framework for the game "farm" built on top of https://github.com/hajimehoshi/ebiten

 STATUS: private